phokchanrithisak/iOSApplicationTesting-FRIENDRESRC/README.md

 - For **macOS**, please install **XCODE** from AppStore first, then install **homebrew** by opening terminal and run `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.
 Once the installation finished, run `brew install node`
 - Make sure that you have maven installed by run `mvn -v` in command prompt(Windows) or terminal(macOS).
 If you could see the version of maven, then it has been installed, otherwise, please install it based on your operating system. (refer [here](https://maven.apache.org/install.html))
 - IDE requirement is [Intellij Idea](https://www.jetbrains.com/idea/); either the Ultimate or the Community one would be fine.
-### XCUITest Configuration for iOS 9.3.x and higher
+### XCUITest Configuration for iOS 9.3.x or Later
-(Credit to <https://www.youtube.com/watch?v=ySglJIrDVMQ&t=2071s> for the awesome tutorial)
+(Credit to <https://www.youtube.com/watch?v=ySglJIrDVMQ&t=2071s> for the awesome tutorial of configure appium with XCUITest)

-Because **apple** has disable UIAutomator for 9.3.x and higher, the alternate way to test iOS with higher platform version is to use XCUITest with WebDriverAgent.
+Because **apple** has disable UIAutomator for 9.3.x or later, the alternate way to test iOS with higher platform version is to use XCUITest with WebDriverAgent.
 - Open your terminal, and run
   - `sudo npm install -g appium` to install appium (If you are not sure whether you have appium server installed or not, run `appium -v`, if you could see appium version, then it has been installed.
-Make sure that your appium version is higher that 1.6, otherwise, run `sudo npm install -g appium@1.6.5`.
+Make sure that your appium version is later that 1.6, otherwise, run `sudo npm install -g appium@1.6.5`.
 You can change @1.6.5 to the lattest version as desired)
   - `brew install ideviceinstaller`
   - `brew install carthage`
   - `npm install -g ios-deploy`